Skip to Main Content

 About the Holiday

 Hanukkah is a Jewish festival commemorating the rededication of the Second Temple in Jerusalem at the time of the Maccabean Revolt against the Seleucid Empire.
+"Hanukkah" comes from the Hebrew "חנך", meaning "to dedicate."
 The holiday starts on the 25th day of the Hebrew month of Kislev.
 It is also known as the Festival of Lights, bringing light and warmth into our homes.
 In the northern hemisphere the festival falls in the winter, when the days are shortest and coldest.

-Hanukkah is observed for eight nights and days, and is observed by lighting the candles of a candelabrum with nine branches, called a menorah (or hanukkiah).
-One branch is typically placed above or below the others and its candle is used to light the other eight candles (shamash).
+Hanukkah is observed for eight nights and days, and it is observed by lighting the candles of a candelabrum with nine branches, called a menorah or hanukkiah.
+One branch is placed above or below the others and its candle is used to light the other eight candles (the shamash).
 Each night, one additional candle is lit by the shamash until all eight candles are lit together on the final night of the festival.
-Other Hanukkah festivities include playing the game of dreidel and singing songs.
-In honor of the miracle, it is traditional to eat food fried in oil.
-Among the most popular options are latkes (potato pancakes) and sufganiyot (jelly doughnuts).
-Many celebrations take place in the home, however Hanukkah has become an increasingly public holiday of the last 100 years.

 Box of orange Hanukkah candles.
 Socony-Vacuum Oil Company.
 Yeshiva University Museum.
 2002.025